targoo/serverless-typescript-boilerplate/README.md

 ## Keys features

-- AWS
-- Node 10.X compatibility
+The current Serverless Starter Kit adds a light layer on top of the Serverless framework with modern JavaScript Tools:

-- Webpack Support
+- Babel / Webpack Support so you can use the Modern ESNext features
-- TypeScript
+- TypeScript Support
-- Jest
+- Unit testing with Jest
-- Code Linting with eslint
+- Linting with Eslint
-- Code formatting with Prettier
+- Formatting with Prettier
+- ESLint and Prettier are both run on git commit thanks to `husky` and `lint-staged`.

 ## Tools

+Currently, the boilterplate is built and tested on AWS using the following services.

 - AWS Lambda
 - Amazon DynamoDB